March 30, 2022

 asyncData

-• Cannot use this but can use the context object.
+but can use the context

-When looking at the Nuxt Lifecycle hooks invocation order, there are hooks that are called before asyncData and fetch.
+(need to mutate local data with fetch results).When looking at the Nuxt Lifecycle hooks invocation order, there are hooks that are called before asyncData and fetch.
 Today, we will explore one of those, nuxtServerInit, and discuss how to utilize it.

 If the action nuxtServerInit is defined in the store and the mode is universal, Nuxt will call it with the context (only from the server-side).
-Itโ€™s useful when we have some data on the server we want to give directly to the client-side.
+It’s useful when we have some data on the server we want to give directly to the client-side.

 According to the Nuxt official documentation, if the nuxtServerInit action is defined in the store and the mode is universal, Nuxt calls it with the context object from the server-side.
 It is useful for scenarios where we need to process logic on the server-side before rendering on the client-side.